tomas-bzdusek/research-website/content/publication/supercell-based-characterization-of-hyperbolic-tight-binding-models/index.md

   As such, the main objective of this thesis is the study of diverse aspects of topology and band theory in hyperbolic lattices accessed through the use of the supercell method.
-We aim to explore and broaden some of the recent studies in these systems such as higher-order topological phases, anomalous quantum Hall eects, flat bands in realizations of Lieb lattices, and non-Hermiticity driven topological phenomena.
+We aim to explore and broaden some of the recent studies in these systems such as higher-order topological phases, anomalous quantum Hall effects, flat bands in realizations of Lieb lattices, and non-Hermiticity driven topological phenomena.
 draft: false
 featured: true